HOTEL MINOWA - budget hotels in tokyo

 Phone: 03-3873-0343.
 Web: http://www.newkoyo.com.

 This place has been billed as the cheapest hotel in Tokyo for travellers by the Japan Lonely Planet guide, and has also been glancingly referenced by the New York Times.
 Yes, it is true (as the New York Times wrote) that you can get a single room for $21 per night at the Hotel New Koyo.
 On the flip side, though, this is Nihonzutsumi, the former district of Sanya.
 Sanya had such an infamous reputation in the past they had to change the name to Nihonzutsumi -- the name has changed but the infamy lives on.
 So be reminded, this ain't Shibuya or Harajuku -- this is the rough end of town.
 There is a series of malls near here where there are more homeless men (construction workers laid off after the Bubble burst) than there are shopkeepers.
-Curiously (and perhaps emphatically), the mall management plays exceptionally sad jazz elevator music around the clock, maybe to soothe the wounds of these pitiful down-and-outers.
+Curiously (and perhaps emphatically), the mall management plays appropriately sad jazz elevator music, melancholy sax right around the clock, maybe to soothe the wounds of these pitiful down-and-outers.
 Anyway, the New Koyo is pretty cool nonetheless -- my buddy Preston Grassman stayed there a couple of years ago, I visited him there and it seemed slick inside, in contrast to the quiet desperation of the streets outside.

 For a more thorough review of the New Koyo Hotel, click here.